Fetchinator7/Video-Upload-Editor/README.md

 USERS=["user", "user 1", "user 2", "user 3"]
 ```

-### There are a few more options for customizing the output:
+### There are a few more options for customizing the output

 `COMPRESSION` (which is disabled by default) will run the output video through the H265 compression filter to help reduce video size while still maintaining quality.
 However, this was designed thinking it can render overnight so it may take about twice the length of the input video to finish rendering, but will reduce the output file size significantly.